 At the same time, I can’t deny my desire to extend this tent-dwelling life as much as possible, to live a long, good life on this earth.
 I simply cannot escape the deep sense that this mortal life truly matters even amidst its fleetingness.

 Since this life does matter, I want to age gracefully.
-I want to live fully in a way that pleases my Creator because I don’t believe He would give me this life if it didn’t matter much, if He didn’t have a specific purpose for both now and into eternity.
+I want to live fully in a way that pleases my creator because I don’t believe he would give me this life if it didn’t matter much, if he didn’t have a specific purpose for both now and into eternity.